syncfusion-content/blazor-docs/blazor/dropdown-list/data-binding.md

 ### ValueTuple data binding

-You can bind [ValueTuple](https://learn.microsoft.com/en-us/dotnet/api/system.valuetuple-2?view=net-5.0) data to the DropDownList component.
+Bind the [ValueTuple](https://learn.microsoft.com/en-us/dotnet/api/system.valuetuple-2?view=net-5.0) data to the DropDownList component.
 The following code helps you to get a string value from the enumeration data by using `ValueTuple`

 {% highlight cshtml %}